JoonHugh/cursor-app/README.md

 - **Tags**:
     I'm not really doing much with these right now other than listing them below every blog post.
 Maybe later I can dedicate a whole page to filtering out different tags.

+- **Recommendation**:
+    In blog pages, there is a recommendation section where a list of other blogs are given to the user to choose from.
+These recommendations are sorted from a decreasing priority with tags + category coming in first, then just categories, then trending blogs, then newest blogs.
+This is a carousel, so the user is able to click on any blogs and even scroll through them horizontally with a scroll snap.

+- **Comments**:
+    Users are able to comment under blog posts once they're signed in.
+Other signed in users are then able to reply to those comments with only a 1 layer deep comment tree.
+The commenting feature uses information from user input fields from profile such as geneder and country.

 # Blogs